Are You Breathing as Well as You Think You Are?

 Over time, this can contribute to unnecessary tension and make efficient movement more difficult.

 One of the simplest ways to begin retraining your breathing is to place one hand on your chest and the other on your belly.
 As you inhale, try to let the hand on your belly rise while keeping the hand on your chest relatively still.
-You don't need to force a huge breath.
+You don't need to force a deep breath.
 The goal is simply to encourage your diaphragm, the large breathing muscle beneath your lungs, to do more of the work.

 If you’d like some more information on how we can help you with your wellness, would like to book a free consultation, or would like to go ahead and schedule an appointment at Yellow Gazebo, please give us a call at 416-909-2334, email us at info@yellowgazeboclinic.com, or use the online booking link below.
 We’ll be happy to help you get on your way to optimum health.